Akashh1996/Maria-Lunarillo/README.md

 Recreation of official website https://www.marialunarillos.com/

 ## OverView
-This was the Skylab first week challenge to re-create the exiting Webpage Maria-Lunarillo to improve and learn CSS styling, flexbox and HTML.
+This was the Skylab Coders Academy's first week challenge to re-create the exiting Webpage Maria-Lunarillo to learn and improve CSS styling and to practice Responsive design.

 ## Technologies
  - HTML5